EnigmaCurry/d.rymcg.tech/README.md

  * `cd` into the sub-project directory.
  * Read the README.md file.
  * Run `make config`
- * Answer the interactive questions, and the `.env` file will be created/updated for you.
+ * Answer the interactive questions, and the `.env_${DOCKER_CONTEXT}` file will be created/updated for you.
 Examples are pre-filled with default values (and based upon your `ROOT_DOMAIN` specified earlier).
-You should accept or edit these values, or use the backspace to clear them out entirely, and fill in your own answers.
+You can accept the suggested default value, or use the backspace key and edit the value, to fill in your own answers.
  * Verify the configuration by looking at the contents of `.env_${DOCKER_CONTEXT}` (named with your current docker context).
  * Run `make install` to start the services. (this is the same thing as